 All of the above loans are subordinated to the other liabilities of NIBC.
 As a result of CRR/CRDIV requirements regarding additional Tier 1 capital instruments.
 Non-qualifying subordinated loans amount to EUR 54 million (2018: EUR 53 million).
-Interest expense of EUR 5 million was recognised on subordinated liabilities during 2019 (2018: EUR 5 million).
+Interest expense of EUR 5 million was recognised on subordinated liabilities during the year of 2019 (2018: EUR 5 million).

-EUR I million related to foreign exchange differences included in the consolidated statement of cash flows.
+EUR 1 million related to foreign exchange differences included in the consolidated statement of cash flows.

-46 Equity
+43 Equity